mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 The Ancients were also responsible for the creation of the Vargr through genetic manipulation of Terran carnivore/chasers.
 See Vargr.
 Capital (Core 0508-A586A98-F): Central world of the Imperium and seat of government since its founding.
-Situated in the center of the Imperium, its astro- graphical location has proven to be ideal for controlling the vast area of Vilani and Solomani dominated space that formed the main portion of the First and Sec- ond Imperiums as well as the present Third Imperium.
-Besides being a communica- tions hub, Capital is also a cultural and educational center.
+Situated in the center of the Imperium, its astro-graphical location has proven to be ideal for controlling the vast area of Vilani and Solomani dominated space that formed the main portion of the First and Sec-ond Imperiums as well as the present Third Imperium.
+Besides being a communica-tions hub, Capital is also a cultural and educational center.
 Confederation: Group of independent states, worlds, or systems united for specified purposes, while generally retaining more freedom of action than the members of a federation.
 Other common names include League and Alliance.